ussoewwin/image_resize_comfyui/README.md

 # Image Resize for ComfyUI

 This repository is a **direct fork and continuation** of the archived project [`palant/image-resize-comfyui`](https://github.com/palant/image-resize-comfyui).
-- Original creator: **Wladimir Palant** (MIT License, archived on 2024-05-11).
+- Original creator: **Wladimir Palant** (MIT License, archived on 2024-05-11 and now read-only).
-- Fork maintainer: **ussoewwin/image_resize_comfyui** — kept in sync with current ComfyUI releases, with packaging/docs refreshed so it keeps working today.
+- Fork maintainer: **ussoewwin/image_resize_comfyui** — actively updated for ComfyUI 2024+ releases, with refreshed packaging/docs and regular compatibility testing.

 Like the upstream project, it delivers a powerful ComfyUI node for resizing images without distorting proportions.
-This fork focuses on keeping the code compatible with modern ComfyUI builds while preserving the original behavior.
+This fork continues the exact feature set while ensuring it remains drop-in compatible with current ComfyUI builds.
 Optional mask handling remains fully supported, so masks stay aligned with the resized image.
+Any future fixes or enhancements will be contributed here while honoring the original design.

 ![A ComfyUI node titled "Image resize" with inputs pixels and mask_optional, outputs IMAGE and MASK as well as a variety of widgets: action, smaller_side, larger_side, scale_factor, resize_mode, side_ratio, crop_pad_position, pad_feathering](image_resize.png)